balachidam21/automated-stock-market-streaming/README.md

 This project demonstrates how streaming data is extracted, structured and stored using a automated pipeline deployed in Airflow.

 Retrives stock market info from Market Stack API.
-Sends the stock market API data to Kafka topic every hours.
+Sends the stock market API data to Kafka topic every 1 hour.
 Each message is read by Kafka consumer using Spark Structured Streaming and written to Cassandra table every time the data is streamed.

 ## Apache Airflow